This tab requires WebGL support. Activate "Frequency spectrum output" in settings for

 Still it costs not only time to maintain and enhance this site but also money to pay for the internet service provider, tools, or the hectoliters of coffee to keep me going.
 So if you want to please me, show your appreciation for the project, or just keep this site up and running, a contribution would be very much appreciated.
 (Feature requests received via PayPal are always taken more seriously ;-) ) Thank you!

-Most of the tunes contained in the "modland.com collection" are copyrighted.
+Most of the tunes contained in the modland.com & vgmrips.net collections are copyrighted.
 Such copyright may be owned by the original authors/software companies or a third-party publisher or other organisation.

 The emulators used in PlayMOD may display the copyright information directly available in the played music files (eventhough there is no guarantee that the information is always correct).
 If you are a respective copyright owner and for some reason do not like your song being used here, then let me know and I'll block it for playback and furnish it with a respective comment.
-(Note: PlayMOD is in no way affiliated to the operators of the modland.com servers and/or its mirrors and it has no influence on what is and what isn't hosted there - see modland server.)
+(Note: PlayMOD is in no way affiliated to the operators of modland.com and/or vgmrips.net and/or their mirrors and it has no influence on what is and what isn't hosted there.)

 The information displayed in the composer "Profile" tab might also be protected by copyright and is used under the premise of "fair use" (see Google's more extensive handling of the topic What is 'Copyright'.
 If you feel you should be credited, let me know and I will add you to the below "Credits" section or if you insist by sending me a complete and valid takedown notice I'll remove the information completely.